Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Things to Do in Jasper in Winter- Our Favourite Winter Activities in Jasper National Park

 We’ve made frequent visits to Jasper in the winter over the last few years and have always had a wonderful time.
-Here are our five favourite ways to have some fun during a winter trip to Jasper National Park!
+Here are our six favourite ways to have some fun during a winter trip to Jasper National Park!

 Jasper was the first place we tried snowshoeing, and although we were skeptical at first, it turned out to be a great deal of fun!